mwaylabs/generator-m-ionic/docs/guides/ci.md

 ## Delivery
 So that's it.
 Once you've created the proper build artifacts, namely the `.ipa` file for iOS and `.apk` for Android they can be delivered to your customers.

+For a more automated process to build your apps and additionally deliver them to all stakeholders in a smooth and hastle-free workflow visit our [Greenhouse & Relution Guide](./greenhouse.md).